Last Updated on October 30, 2023

 A positive family history has been reported in 12-22% people with Paget’s disease with 7- to 10-fold increase in the incidence in relatives of patients diagnosed with the disease.

-Few studies also have suggested association between human leukocyte antigen [antigen on white blood cells].
+Few studies also have suggested an association between human leukocyte antigen [antigen on white blood cells].
 Other studies have found clinical evidence of disease and mutations in the sequestosome SQSTM1/p62 in 30% of familial Paget cases.

 Cytokines, RANKL [Receptor activator of nuclear factor kappa-B ligand] induced bone resorption and macrophage colony stimulating factor have been suggested to play a role however exact role remains to be determined.

-According to this hypothesis, bone marrow cells are infected by a virus and lead to abnormal increase in osteoclast formation.
+According to this hypothesis, bone marrow cells are infected by a virus and lead to an abnormal increase in osteoclast formation.
 This virus may take years, which may account for the advanced age of most people diagnosed with Paget disease.
 However, till date, the theory has not been proven.

 Some studies have found viral inclusion particles in pagetic osteoclasts.
 However, the presence of these inclusions may be markers of the disease itself rather than causative agents.

 The possibility of an inflammatory cause of Paget disease is supported by evidence of clinical improvement after treatment with anti-inflammatory medications.
-Autoimmune, connective tissue, and vascular disorders are proposed as other possible etiologies.
+Autoimmune, connective tissue and vascular disorders are proposed as other possible etiologies.

 Dull, deep, boring pain is the most common presenting symptom.
 The pain may exacerbate during the night.
 The site of the pain depends on the bone involved.
-For example, patient may present with hip pain in case acetabulum or upper femur is involved.
+For example, the patient may present with hip pain in case acetabulum or upper femur is involved.